younessassassi/machine-learning-udacity-capstone/README.md

 The common folder contains common helper functions

 ### Data
 The data folder contains all the data retrieved as part of this project.
 You will need to run processing.py within the processing folder to retrieve a new set of data.
+Please run `python -m processing.processing` to retrieve the latest data.
+Please note that this task may take a while to run as it is retrieving data from yahoo finance api.

 ### Processing
 The processing folder contains modules for retrieving data and compiling it for use in other modules